 I don’t usually believe labels are worthwhile.
-Labeling people is a un-productive endeavour.
+Labeling people is an unproductive endeavour.
 All too often you come up short, and in the end it is just this type of thinking that is at the root of conflict the world over.
 He’s a Christian, she’s a communist, they’re racists, I’m a doctor, and my wife’s a lawyer.
-All these labels conjure up images which are based on ones preconceived ideas, and may not necessarily be anywhere near the truth.
+All these labels conjure up images which are based on one’s preconceived ideas, and may not necessarily be anywhere near the truth.

 With the above caveat in place, I have found that there are essentially two types of people in this world, falling into two broad but distinctive groups.
 Let’s see which group you identify with (we have a feeling we know the answer…).

 Entitled Scrounger with One Big Pie

 The first is a group who believes that the world, its peoples, resources, skills and wealth are one giant pie.
 They essentially believe that individuals don’t have a right to their own bodies, efforts and thoughts.
 In their vision the pie does NOT increase or decrease in size, but what happens to the pie is that the slices get shifted around between various groups of people within the world.
 Their major concern is with how much of the pie they personally get relative to others.
 The aggregate amount is not as important as the relative amount.

 What is preferable for them is getting less pie, provided others are getting twice as little.
 They will opt for this rather than receiving twice as much, where others are receiving four times as much.
 They couch this view of the world, and distribution of aforementioned skills, wealth and resources etcetera in platitudes such as “equality”, “fairness” and “justice”.